Electronic submission and archiving of your thesis

 Where you publish your thesis prior to submission in whole or in part, you should disclose to your publisher, that you will be required to deposit your final thesis in the University's open access research archive.

 As standard, many publishers require you to assign full copyright ownership to them, however, as a contract, it is open to negotiation, and you should try to retain your copyright ownership if possible.
-If your publisher is not willing to consent to you retaining copyright ownership, while giving them a licence to publish, they may be willing to consider grant you a licence permitting you to deposit your thesis in BURA.
+If your publisher is not willing to consent to you retaining copyright ownership while giving them a licence to publish, they may be willing to consider allowing you to archive your work in BURA.
+It is possible for work to be placed under a temporary embargo under certain conditions to allow for its commercial exploitation.
+See Submitting your thesis for more information on applying for an embargo.